NateThom/smartgrid/README.md

 finally:
 pip install django-autofixture

-Django and the supporting packages are needed just for running the straight django code. mysqlclient is used for because I used a MySQL database. mysqlclient allows for manipulation of MySQL databases with python code.
-Forutnately django takes care of the databasing, but we still need to have the appriopriate packages installed.
+Django and the supporting packages are needed just for running the straight django code. mysqlclient allows for manipulation of MySQL databases with python code.
+Forutnately django takes care of the databasing, but we still need to have the appriopriate packages installed for it to do its work.
 Finally, django-autofixture is a library that I used for filling the database with random data for testing purposes.
 This tool was a huge help!
 Checkout the documentation for auto fixture here:

 https://pypi.org/project/django-autofixture/

 Thanks!
 I hope that you find this code useful for big things!
 Please feel free to contact me if you have any questions.
-You can reach me at nathan_thom@nevada.unr.edu
+You can reach me at nathanthom@nevada.unr.edu